intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 ```
 bash start-spark-local.sh
 ```
 2.To generate primary key for encrypt and decrypt.
-We have set the value of APP_ID and API_KEY for simple kms.
+We have set the value of APP_ID and API_KEY = `123456654321` for simple KMS.
+The EHSM primary key will be generated in `/opt/occlum_spark/data/key/ehsm_encrypted_primary_key`.
+The simple KMS primary key will be generated in `/opt/occlum_spark/data/key/simple_encrypted_primary_key`
 ```
 bash /opt/ehsm_entry.sh generatekey ehsm $APP_ID $API_KEY
 bash /opt/ehsm_entry.sh generatekey simple $APP_ID $API_KEY